Calvert International AG Signs Binding Term Sheet To Acquire African Energy Week

 Frankfurt am Main, 11 December 2023

+AEW is a major player in the conference business with its eponymous series of events, which promote business opportunities in the energy sector across the continent.
+The conference, with over 5,000 delegates this year alone, proved to CIAG management team that it is capable of running a stable and highly profitable business in a competitive environment.
+With speakers such as the President of the Republic of Namibia, Hage Geingob, AEW has demonstrated its ability to deliver a high-level conference to promote the opportunities in the African energy sector.

+With this deal, CIAG will significantly increase its market capitalization and achieve its 2024 growth forecast.
+"The acquisition of AEW is an important milestone for CIAG and gives us the opportunity to expand our portfolio.
+We stand behind AEW's management team and are confident that the company will grow over the next few years by becoming the most important conference in the sector.
+We see great synergies with our existing subsidiaries and look forward to working closely with the AEW team," says Florian Stahl, chair of CIAG's Supervisory Board.

-The transaction is expected to close by the end of Q1 2024.
+The transaction is expected to close by the end of Q1 2024 and will set the tone for the outlook of CIAG's deal pipeline in 2024.
+The holding company expects to expand its portfolio and grow rapidly in the coming year.

 ++ About CIAG